AdUser/oal/README.md

 This project has no goal being 1:1 compatible with original.
 Also, some important features still missing (like SSL/TLS encryption).
 But it's works, and can save you from installing a bunch of GNUStep bloatware.

+If you want some feature or found a bug, please open an issue on github.